 Tip #1 Blending Chalk Paint 2-3 Colors

 Chose 2-3 colors that are complementary to each other.
 For example… for this piece I chose Colonel Mustard (yellow), Pine Cone (brown), and Butter Cream (off white).
 Blending chalk paint is much easier when the colors are cohesive.
-One-color blends into the other creating a third color and you can really create some amazing finishes when colors collide.
+One-color blends into the other creating a third color and you can create some amazing finishes when colors collide.

 Tip #2 Good Quality Synthetic Paintbrushes